GNAT sources may be preprocessed immediately before compilation.

 Note that when integrated preprocessing is used, the output from the preprocessor is not written to any external file.
 Instead it is passed internally to the compiler.
 If you need to preserve the result of preprocessing in a file, then you should use `gnatprep' to perform the desired preprocessing in stand-alone mode.

 It is recommended that `gnatmake' switch -s should be used when Integrated Preprocessing is used.
 The reason is that preprocessing with another Preprocessing Data file without changing the sources will not trigger recompilation without this switch.

 Note that `gnatmake' switch -m will almost always trigger recompilation for sources that are preprocessed, because `gnatmake' cannot compute the checksum of the source after preprocessing.

-The actual preprocessing function is described in details in section Preprocessing Using gnatprep.
+The actual preprocessing function is described in detail in section Preprocessing with gnatprep.
 This section only describes how integrated preprocessing is triggered and parameterized.

 Each significant line starts with either a literal string or the character '*'.
 A literal string is the file name (without directory information) of the source to preprocess.
 A character '*' indicates the preprocessing for all the sources that are not specified explicitly on other lines (order of the lines is not significant).
 It is an error to have two lines with the same file name or two lines starting with the character '*'.